Lasisi-Samson/Cluster_Selection/README.md

 # Cluster_Selection
-A Bayesian Framework that selects optimal cluster count in a dataset with attached level of uncertainty.
+A Bayesian Framework that selects optimal cluster count in clustering models with attached level of uncertainty.